 Progress towards SDG target 14.4

-While Russia performs in the top 30 countries globally for progress towards SDG target 14.4, it demonstrates limited progress towards ensuring all fish stocks within its waters are sustainably managed.
+While Russia performs in the top quarter of countries globally for progress towards SDG target 14.4, it demonstrates limited progress towards ensuring all fish stocks within its waters are sustainably managed.

-Sixteen of the 31 (52 per cent) fish stocks assessed in Russia are estimated to be at or above 40 per cent of their unfished levels of abundance – our definition of sustainable.
+Seventeen of the 31 (55 per cent) fish stocks assessed in Russia are estimated to be at or above 40 per cent of their unfished levels of abundance – our definition of sustainable.
 These sustainable stocks account for 46 per cent of the total catch in Russia’s national waters.